 Excipients play an essential role in drug delivery.
 Lipid-based formulations can increase the bioavailability of lipophilic drugs by improving drug dissolution and permeation.
 Both solid lipid particles and polymeric particles are good carriers for sustained drug delivery, but the mechanism of drug release from those particles are different.
 Hybrid polymer-lipid particles provide better effect in sustained delivery of drugs due to synergistic effect of polymer and lipids.
 The project aims at evaluating effect of excipients and particle preparation methods on drug release kinetics in order to design efficient drug carriers for specific applications via different administration route.
 Supervisor: Huiling Mu In vitro models to evaluate formulations for sustained drug delivery Understanding the release kinetics of drugs from particles is a fundamental prerequisite for efficient design of drug carriers for drug delivery.
 However, there is no suitable method available to assess formulations with sustained drug release properties in vitro.
 The project aims at establishing bio-relevant in vitro models addressing in vivo conditions including pH, temperature, and matrix composition.
 Supervisor: Huiling Mu Bioadhesive formulations for local mucosal drug delivery Solid lipid formulations can be used for sustained drug delivery.
 Incorporation of functional excipients in the formulations may create extra application potentials and be used to improve local therapeutic effect by adhesion to the mucosal surfaces (e.g. mouth, eye).
 The project aims at investigating the potential of combining bioadhesive excipients in formulations and validating the bioadhesive in vitro.
 Nanoparticles, prepared by hot melting and probe sonication method, will be incorporated into thin films or hydrogels, drug encapsulation efficiency and drug release, as well as bioadhesion properties will be evaluated.
-Supervisor: Huiling Mu Stability of drugs exposed to extreme cold
+Supervisor: Huiling Mu Projects at Department of Forensic Medicine (External projects) - Two students per project is preferred Suggestions for projects - the final project can be discussed based on skills and interest: